ooples/pine_script_docs/source/concepts/Sessions.rst

    This notion of *regular* and *extended* sessions is the same one used in the chart's interface, in the "Chart Settings/Symbol/Session" field, for example.

-In the following sections, we cover both methods of using session information in Pine.
+In the following sections, we cover both methods of using session information in Pine Script™.

 Note that:

 - Not all user accounts on TradingView have access to extended session information.
-- There is no special "session" type in Pine.
+- There is no special "session" type in Pine Script™.
 Session strings are of "string" type, but they must conform to the session string syntax.